We prevent maritime accidents with AI-powered human monitoring

 The existing solution, the Bridge Navigational Watch & Alarm System (BNWAS), introduced two decades ago, has its shortcomings.
 The dormant period, ranging from 3 to 12 minutes, allows for potential lapses in vigilance.
 Aware Mate steps in as the innovative solution, introducing fatigue cameras to bridge watchkeeping.

-Aware Mate can be easily incorporated into existing BNWAS setups, ensuring a smooth transition to a more robust and proactive safety protocol.
+Furthermore, Aware Mate can be seamlessly integrated into existing BNWAS setups, ensuring a smooth transition to a more robust and proactive safety protocol.
+This ensures safer seas and waterways, reducing the risk of human error-related incidents.

 More in development